krickert/search_indexer/README.md

 # search_indexer

+## install directions
+Install this by first launching the standard servers needed for this app:
+* Kafka
+* solr

+Soon we will also need:
+key value document store
+each microservice be dockerized

 (in progress)

 Search Indexer is an open source search indexer meant to create a document indexer that scales out-of-the-box.
 It's a work-in-progress aimed at the following milestones: